Rust405/BilingualMangaDownlaoder/readme.txt

 3. There's no error handling at the moment

 To use,
-1. Enter URL of last image in volume, example : https://ipfs.io/ipfs/bafybeieiavplh2hz6kssubijy2fevuduh7lejhfdrlwlrl5ojfyyrnvigi/87274eeac32f16e2acd382f20b39a0eb/P00162.jpg
+1. Enter URL of last image in a volume, example : https://ipfs.io/ipfs/bafybeieiavplh2hz6kssubijy2fevuduh7lejhfdrlwlrl5ojfyyrnvigi/87274eeac32f16e2acd382f20b39a0eb/P00162.jpg

 2. Wait for download to complete